ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 packets arrive at the bottleneck.
-If the flow were to neglect to fill the pipe before it causes this loss signal, then these very quick signals of excess queue could cause the flow's estimate of the path's capacity (i.e. inflight_hi) to significantly underestimate.
+If the flow were to neglect to fill the pipe before it causes this loss signal, then these very quick signals of excess queue could cause the flow's estimate of the path's capacity (i.e. inflight_longterm) to significantly underestimate.
 In particular, if the flow were to transition directly from ProbeBW_CRUISE to ProbeBW_UP, the volume of in-flight data (at the time the first accelerating packets were sent) may often be still very close to the volume of in-flight data maintained in CRUISE, which may be only
-(1 - BBRHeadroom)\*inflight_hi.
+(1 - BBRHeadroom)\*inflight_longterm.

 Exit conditions: The flow exits ProbeBW_REFILL after one packet-timed round trip, and enters ProbeBW_UP.
-This is because after one full round trip of sending in ProbeBW_REFILL the flow (if not application-limited) has had an opportunity to place as many packets in flight as its BBR.bw and inflight_hi permit.
+This is because after one full round trip of sending in ProbeBW_REFILL the flow (if not application-limited) has had an opportunity to place as many packets in flight as its BBR.bw and inflight_longterm permit.
 Correspondingly, at this point the flow starts to see bandwidth samples reflecting its ProbeBW_REFILL behavior, which may be putting too much data in